-Some compound sentences are joined by a coordinating conjunction, which usually has a comma before it unless the sentence is very short.
+Some compound sentences are joined by a coordinating conjunction.
 The coordinators are: for, and, nor, but, or, yet, and so.
 A helpful hint to help you remember them is the first letter of each coordinator spells “fanboys.”

 Examples of compounds in sentences include:

-I am on a diet yet I really want a cookie.
+- I am on a diet yet still want a cookie.